polarbeargo/SUSE-Cloud-Native-Foundations-Scholarship/README.md

 blocker: Been flushed away by the knowledge I learn.

 Day 6 - Sprint 2:
-Yesterday: Reading Lesson 5 CI/CD with cloud native tooling, revisiting [HarvardX CS50 CS50's Introduction to Computer Science 2021 week 3](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x), [C++ Nanodegree Program curriculum 4.
+Yesterday: Read Lesson 5 CI/CD with cloud native tooling, revisited [HarvardX CS50 CS50's Introduction to Computer Science 2021 week 3](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x), [C++ Nanodegree Program curriculum 4.
 Memory Management](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) chipped the knowledge piece by piece.
 Today: This weekends Udacity SUSE scholarship and @st_spaic have a lot of super fun and exciting 🌹 webinars and meetings planning sleep recovery for a day and catch up with everyone in the evening to around 2:00 AM 🥰.
 Reading [Sir Michael Virgo's Rideshare-Simulation](https://github.com/mvirgo/Rideshare-Simulation) and student stories.
 blocker: Good night world 😴.